yxlin/yxlin.github.io/_docs/fixed-effect-model/many_participants.md

 In this tutorial, I illustrated fitting multiple participants, assuming the mechanism of data generation is fixed-effect models.
-That is, each of the participants are accounted for by their separate mechanisms.
-I also assume the LBA model is the mechanism generating the choice RT data.
+That is, each participant is accounted for by independent mechanisms.
+I also assume the LBA model is the true RT model.

 I made up a two-factor factorial design.
 The first two-level factor is the stimulus (S).
 Suppose the stimuli have two types: one is low quality